 Fanning Springs Disability Expo

-The Agency for Persons with Disabilities (APD), the Florida Disabled Outdoors Association (FDOA), and the Department of Environmental Protection (DEP) are partnering to host the Fanning Springs Disability Expo in the Dixie, Levy, Gilchrist tri-county area.
+The Arc of Levy County, Agency for Persons with Disabilities (APD), the Florida Disabled Outdoors Association (FDOA), and the Department of Environmental Protection (DEP) are partnering up to host the Fanning Springs Disability Expo in the Dixie, Levy, Gilchrist tri-county area.
 The event will be held on May 10 from 10 a.m. to 4 p.m. at Fanning Springs State Park.
 Other event partners include the three county commissions, local businesses, several nonprofit partners, local providers, and other state agencies.

 The Expo’s goal is to provide a fun filled day for individuals with disabilities and their family members.
-FDOA has organized a SportsAbility Sampler, which includes many inclusive recreational activities such as bocce ball, kayaking, and sit volleyball.
-Attendees can also enjoy participating in prize raffles, watching performances by Tacachale, and sitting down to a sack lunch from the concession stand.
+FDOA has organized a SportsAbility Sampler, which includes many inclusive recreational activities such as bocce ball and sit volleyball.
+Attendees can also enjoy participating in prize raffles, watching dance performances by Tacachale, and sitting down to a sack lunch from the concession stand.

 In addition to the recreational experiences, attendees will have the opportunity to listen to presentations, and learn about the various services that APD and other agencies can provide.
+Special Olympics will also be providing the Special Smiles health screening for APD waiting list customers.
 For questions or more information, please contact Resource.Directory@apdcares.org.

 Around the State